maria-anna-gis/maria-anna-gis.github.io/index.md

         <p>  Hello, I am Maria, Welcome to my portfolio!      </p>

     <p>I am a <a href="https://master-cde.eu/" rel="external nofollow noopener" target="_blank">EMJM Copernicus Master of Digital Earth</a> Student in my first year at Paris Lodron University of Salzburg.
 Here, I am developing a strong understanding of earth observation and geoinformatics.
 Next year, I will go to Palacký University Olomouc, Czech Republic, to specialize in Geovisualization and Geocommunication. </p>
-    <p>This course is proudly co-funded by the European Union, and I am honoured to be the holder of a full scholarship, as a reflection of my previous academic achievement and experiences.</p>
+    <p>This course is proudly co-funded by the European Union, and I am honoured to be the holder of a full scholarship, reflecting my previous academic achievements and experiences.
+Please click on the logos below to learn more about the CDE programme and its host universities.</p>
     <div class="cde_logos">
     <a href="https://master-cde.eu/" target="_blank">
          <img src="{{ "/assets/about/eu_pos.jpg" | relative_url }}" alt="Co-funded by the European Union" class="cde-logos">